Goodwill

 The Purpose of Listing Goodwill as an Asset

 Why do accounting standards even allow goodwill as an asset?
 Consider Facebook's 2014 acquisition of WhatsApp, for which it paid $19 billion in stock and cash, and recorded $18.1 billion of that purchase as goodwill, since WhatsApp had very few assets and little revenue.
-Facebook paid $19 billion because it thought that the company would be worth that much in the future, especially if it were combined with its own business.
-Facebook stated that it hopes to monetize it in the next 5 to 10 years.
-If it could not record the $18.1 billion of the purchase as goodwill, then Facebook's book value per share would immediately decline by a significant amount, since it would otherwise be like giving away $18.1 billion of cash and stock, causing a substantial decline in its stock price.
+Facebook (now called META) paid $19 billion because it projected that the company would be worth that much later, especially if it were combined with its own business.
+Facebook stated that it hoped to monetize it in the next 5 to 10 years.
+If it could not record the $18.1 billion of the purchase as goodwill, then Facebook's book value per share at the time of the purchase would immediately decline significantly, since it would otherwise be like giving away $18.1 billion of cash and stock, causing a substantial decline in its stock price.
 That scenario was prevented because Facebook was allowed to record $18.1 billion as goodwill.

 1. WhatsApp was worth its $19 billion purchase price, in which case, Facebook will profit from its acquisition.